fbpx Scholarships at NDARC | NDARC - National Drug and Alcohol Research Centre

 3. Not be concurrently enrolled in a separate HDR program at either UNSW Sydney or another university during the tenure of the NDARC-based candidature

-4. Have applied or an in the process of applying for an externally-funded HDR scholarship (e.g. Australian Government Research Training Program Scholarship, National Health and Medical Council Postgraduate Scholarship)
+4. Have applied or are in the process of applying for an externally-funded HDR scholarship (e.g. Australian Government Research Training Program Scholarship, National Health and Medical Council Postgraduate Scholarship)

 Consideration will be given to full and part-time, domestic and international applicants (consult UNSW’s guidelines for eligibility and tuition scholarship options for international students).

-Successful candidates are required to enrol in the HDR program through the School of Population Health in the Faculty of Medicine and Health.
-Successful applicants will receive support via NDARC's HDR training and development program
+Successful candidates are required to enrol in the UNSW Sydney HDR program through the School of Population Health (SPH) in the Faculty of Medicine and Health.
+Successful applicants will receive support via NDARC's HDR training and development program.
+Knowledge of UNSW’s EEO/AA principles and policies will be required.

 How to apply

-It is not the intention of this advertisement to limit the scope of possible HDR research projects or enrolment options but to highlight the most important aspects of NDARC’s HDR program.
+This advertisement does not intend to limit the scope of possible HDR research projects or enrolment options but to highlight the most important aspects of NDARC’s HDR program.
 The aspects mentioned above may be negotiated within the confines of UNSW’s HDR policies and procedures.